-Cushion cut engagement rings are gaining popularity among boho brides.
+Cushion-cut engagement rings are gaining popularity among boho brides.
 This diamond cut features softened corners and large facets, which brings it some definite extra sparkle and vintage charm.
-Also, due to its large facets, cushion cut looks better on larger stones.
-Choose cushion cut, if your fiancee has romantic nature and loves the glamorous elegance of classic old Hollywood.
+Also, due to its large facets, cushion-cut looks better on larger stones.
+Choose a cushion cut, if your fiancee has romantic nature and loves the glamorous elegance of classic old Hollywood.
 Cushion cut originated in the nineteenth century This timeless gemstone shape originated in the nineteenth century and is especially popular in halo rings.
 If you are looking for a vintage-inspired ring, this kind of gemstone will be the right choice.
-Also, choose cushion cut for fleshier hands – large stones and bold designs will look flattering on girls with larger hands.
+Also, choose a cushion cut for fleshier hands – large stones and bold designs will look flattering on girls with larger hands.

-Princess cut, which was first created in the 1980s is one of the most popular fancy diamond shapes for engagement rings for women.
+Princess cut, which was first created in the 1980s is one of the most popular fancy diamond shapes for engagement rings set for women.
 First of all, this cut is a great choice because it works in almost any style of ring.
-Also, the princess cut comes the closest to the fire and brilliance of a round diamond, which makes it a perfect combination of unique shape and sparkle for relative price value.
-The additional facets of princess cut add brilliance and make flaws less noticeable, so princess diamonds are one of the least expensive diamond shapes.
-A princess cut engagement ring looks bohemian, flirty and fun, and is often donned as a solitaire engagement ring.
-Just as other square shaped gemstones, the princess cut is best for women with long fingers as they make them appear shorter.
+Also, the princess cut comes the closest to the fire and brilliance of a round diamond, which makes it a perfect combination of unique shape and sparkle for the relative price value.
+The additional facets of the princess cut add brilliance and make flaws less noticeable, so princess diamonds are one of the least expensive diamond shapes.
+A princess-cut engagement ring looks bohemian, flirty, and fun, and is often donned as a solitaire engagement ring.
+Just like other square-shaped gemstones, the princess cut is best for women with long fingers as they make them appear shorter.

-Perfect symmetry and elongated shape of oval engagement rings flatter any hand, giving it a more slender look.
-Engagement rings with oval diamonds sparkle most exquisitely – their faceting style gives them brilliance, that can be compared to round cut diamonds.
+The perfect symmetry and elongated shape of oval engagement rings flatter any hand, giving it a more slender look.
+Engagement rings with oval diamonds sparkle most exquisitely – their faceting style gives them brilliance, that can be compared to the round cut diamonds.
 Also, its long shape can make a smaller diamond appear larger.
-Probably, this is one of the reasons oval cut engagement rings are back in fashion again.
-An oval cut diamond is both romantic and feminine and has this special vintage feel to it.
+Probably, this is one of the reasons oval-cut engagement rings are back in fashion again.
+An oval-cut diamond is both romantic and feminine and has this special vintage feel to it.
 Such rings often come in rose gold for a bit of extra retro style.
-Anyway, be it traditional vintage or a more modern styled ring, an oval engagement ring is always stunning.
+Anyway, be it a traditional vintage or a more modern styled ring, an oval engagement ring is always stunning.

 Pear-shaped gemstones make some of the best engagement rings.
 These rings look both feminine and sophisticated.
-No wonder that they are among the top jewel trends at the moment.
-The graceful curves of pear cut diamonds allow the stone to sparkle even brighter, and make it look bigger.
-Be it a solitaire or a halo setting – these dazzling stones speak for themselves.
+No wonder they are among the top engagement ring trends at the moment.
+The graceful curves of pear-cut diamonds allow the stone to sparkle even brighter, and make it look bigger.
+Be it solitaire or a halo setting – these dazzling stones speak for themselves.
 A perfect engagement ring for a graceful girl, who likes the soft, feminine style.
 They say that this unique diamond shape represents tears of joy, and it makes your fingers look more elongated and slender.
-Also, pear shape looks best on colored stones – this cross between a Marquise and oval cut holds more color than other cuts.
+Also, the pear shape looks best on colored stones – this cross between a Marquise and oval cut holds more color than other cuts.

-Heart shaped diamonds are also very popular in solitaire pendants, so you can make a perfect match for the love of your life.
+Heart-shaped diamonds are also trendy in solitaire pendants, so you can make a perfect match for the love of your life.
 Such an engagement ring will be a perfect gift for a St Valentine’s day proposal, or on your anniversary.

 Also, check out our infographic we’ve made special for you!